johnwcowan/pdp8x/arch.md

 This use of the term *page* has nothing to do with virtual memory.

 The page whose addresses are #x0000_0000 to #x0000_07FF inclusive is called *page zero*.
 The page that contains the instruction currently being executed is called the *current page*.
 The page whose lowest address is the BASE register is called the *base page*.
-Finally, the page whose highest address is in the SBASE register is called the *stack page*.
+Finally, the page whose lowest address is in the SBASE register ia called the *stack page*.
 These are the only pages that are directly addressable.

 The maximum amount of memory is 512K pages, 1 GW; in a fully equipped